Master of Science in Criminal Justice

 Master’s candidates can complete a degree in criminology and criminal justice over a 12-month period, with classes offered in the late afternoon, evening, and online to accommodate the needs of both full-time and part-time students.
 Candidates who opt for an experiential opportunity (co-op, research, or service-learning) will extend the duration of the program by 6 months, completing their degree over an 18-month period and gaining invaluable understanding of the field at large.
-The School is moving to offer a fully-online master’s program beginning in Fall 2020, but all required courses are already offered both on-ground and online.
-This provides flexibility for students that work full-time or have other commitments during traditional classroom hours.

 Within the program, the faculty’s specialized interests help make possible a broad range of program offerings including courses on the criminal justice process, victimology, security management, criminal law, juvenile justice, and the overlap of law and psychology.
 For students interested in the co-op experiential opportunity, diverse and exciting placements are available in corrections, courts, human services, investigations, juvenile justice, law, loss prevention, security, social services, and more.
 The School is one of the only programs in the country that offers experiential learning at the graduate level, extending Northeastern’s trademark undergraduate co-op to graduate students.